 Blood clots might sometimes occur in the kidneys or ureters.
 Blood clots might be caused by injury or clotting disorders.
 Along with flank pain, symptoms include blood in the urine and low urine output.
 Blood clots usually are treated with blood thinners, although surgical removal might be necessary.
 Long-term treatment will depend on the cause of the clot.

 Another cause of kidney obstruction is a tumor.
 The tumor could be in the affected kidney itself, in the ureter or in the abdomen in a place where it puts pressure on the kidney.
 Symptoms of a tumor include flank pain, a lump in the abdomen, weight loss, fatigue and possibly fever.
 Treatment of the tumor will depend on its size and location but might include, chemotherapy, radiation or surgical removal.

-Sometimes kidney obstruction is caused by a congenital condition, such as a birth defect.
+Sometimes an obstruction is caused by a congenital condition, such as a birth defect.
 In such cases, it probably will be discovered via ultrasound at a prenatal examination.
 If only one kidney is affected, the fetus usually will develop well, although the obstructed kidney might be permanently damaged.
 If both kidneys are affected, however, prenatal surgery might be required.